roboticsAssignment2-99143152-12545606/Assignment2/README.md

 % This option is for the two-armed robot

-We have decided to use the two-armed robot for two key reasons.
+We have decided to use the two-armed robot supplied by ABB for two key reasons.
 1. It doubles our ability to collect and pour drinks, increasing the system speed
 2. It adds complexity and makes the project more appealing